 Meanwhile, a mall operator must tackle its Detractors proactively by correcting the grievances of the Detractors.
-It is imperative to learn, prevent churn, build advocates and stop negative sentiment in its tracks in a timely manner.
+It is imperative to learn, prevent churn, build advocates and stop negative sentiment in its treade in a timely meaner. tracks in a timely manner.

-PASSIVES

 In many cases, passives represent mostly the shopper base.
-Although they not may be that engaged, Passives could possibly be converted into promoters by encouraging them to follow you on social media.

-BY UNDERSTANDING ATTRIBUTES OF SHOPPER EXPERIENCE THAT INFLUENCE THE RECOMMEND SCORE AND NPS, MALL OPERATORS CAN MAKE IMPROVEMENTS TO THE MALL TO SUPPORT PROFITABLE GROWTH.
+Al-though they not may be that engaged, Passives could possibly be converted into promoters by encouraging them to follow you on social media.
+BY UNDERSTANDING ATTRIBUTES OF SHOPPER EXPERIENCE THAT INFLUENCE THE RECOMMEND SCORE AND NPS, MALL OPERATORS CAN MAKE IMPROVEMENTS TO THE MALL TO SUPPORT PROFITABLE GROWTH. your shopping mall and will continue to patronage and rec-ommend the mall to others POTENTIATE MALAYSIA HAS ESTABLISHED AN INDUSTRY BENCHMARK FOR SHOPPING MALLS IN MALAYSIA BY INCORPORATING NPS MEASUREMENTS spaces in the proximity may lead to a dispersion in footfalls given that shoppers are spoilt for choice.

-POTENTIATE MALAYSIA

-HAS ESTABLISHED AN INDUSTRY BENCHMARK FOR SHOPPING MALLS IN MALAYSIA BY INCORPORATING NPS MEASUREMENTS

-FOR MORE THAN 10 MALLS IN KLANG VALLEY

-THE STUDY FEATURES RATINGS

-12 MALLS FROM MORE THAN

-15,000 SHOPPERS

-SHOPPER LOYALTY

-With more shopping malls being built so close to each other, the cluster of retail spaces in the proximity may lead to a dispersion in footfalls, given that shoppers are spoilt for choice.

-It is recommended to conduct a NPS study at least once a year to keep track of changes in shoppers' loyalty to a mall.

-Based on POTENTIATE MALAYSIA'S shopping behaviour survey, the results show that there is a very disperse set of results from 31 as the highest, and lowest at -31.
+It is recommended to con duct a NPS study at least once a year to keep track of changes in shoppers' loyalty to a mall.
+Based on POTENTIATE MALAYSIA'S shopping behaviour survey, the results show that there is a very disperse set of results from 31 as the highest, and lowest at -31